 Where is she?

 His eyes scan the surroundings.
 A few scrawny fruit trees in a little garden and something that looks like corn or maybe sugar cane.
-Some chicken are hacking away at the dry dark dirt and he vaguely wonders what they can possibly pick so frantically at.
+Some chickens are hacking away at the dry dark dirt and he vaguely wonders what they can possibly pick so frantically at.
 A low stone wall with a rickety gate is separating the house from a dirt road and more, identical huts.

 She is standing barefoot on the dusty road on the other side of the fence with her back to him.
 Her long raven hair is hanging loose, reaching the small of her back, and he recognizes her favorite blue dress, the one she used to wear as a kid.
-A warm surge of relief replaces the pain and he smiles at the sight of her.
+A warm surge of relief replaces the pain, and he smiles at the sight of her.

-She has come to fetch him.
+She has come to get him.

 Everything will be all right.